 Turn the knob of the watch bezel remover tool until it allows you to place the watch case face down and flat with the lugs sitting on the four angled blades.
 Now proceed to turn the knob until you observe the blades going into the gap between the bezel and the case.
 Continue to turn until the bezel is push down from the case.

 From here, if the bezel does not drop off, use a snap back case opener tool to simply separate the bezel and the case.

 Friction-based bezels can sometimes be extremely tough to remove.
 E.g. Our big bang and pilot bezels for SKX013.
 In this case, approaching in a careful manner, a hammer can be used to separate the bezel and watch case frame by using it to gently hit the snap back case opener tool that is angled in-between the gap.
 This approach is definitely not for the faint-hearted or inexperience.

 Removing a bezel insert is straight forward and there are multiple approaches.
-Notably, the bezel insert is generally held in place by double sided adhesive tape.
-Hence, the adhesive is can either be physically or chemically removed.
+Notably, the bezel insert is held in place by double sided adhesive tape.
+Hence, the adhesive can either be physically or chemically removed.

 One of the most common physical approach is to embed a sharp penknife from the inside between the bezel insert and bezel.
 Then have the penknife gently work the way through around the bezel insert track to disrupt the adhesive.
 This would loosen the bezel insert from the bezel and prime it safe for removal.

 IMPORTANT: As metallic bezel inserts are susceptible to bends and ceramic bezel inserts are brittle, care should be taken when removing the bezel insert after disrupting the adhesive.